If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Immunization Law For Missouri Homeschoolers

-The state of Missouri only requires school students (public, private, parochial or parish) to receive vaccinations.
+The state of Missouri only requires school students (public, private, parochial or parish) to receive vaccinations or submit a waiver.
 Homeschool is not an official school therefore, homeschoolers are not required to receive vaccinations.

 Helpful Websites For Missouri Homeschoolers